 - Interest and preference data:

 Marketers underuse social messaging to acquire customer data.
-Customers or clients are generally willing to offer info about their socioeconomic, demographic, or preferential interests on these channels, seen as it is where they willingly spend one third of their time online today.
+Customers or clients are generally willing to offer info about their socioeconomic, demographic, or preferential interests on these channels, seen as it is where Customers are willing to spend a third of their time online.
 Online conversations are a great way to start collecting the data needed to continue targeting the audience effectively, without cookies.

 - Loyalty data:

-One to one online conversations, beyond anything, allow businesses to get more personal with and build a human relation to consumers, which is appreciated by most audiences.
+One to one online conversations, beyond anything, allow businesses to get more personal with and build a human relation to consumers, which is 1-to-1 conversations is appreciated by most audiences.

 However, the strongest relation is a loyal one.
 Businesses can use online conversations to both target loyal customers and ensure that their needs are covered, as much as building it with newer customers.
 Ultimately, well designed, effective online conversations can be used to gain a thorough comprehension of what drives loyalty, and thus ROI.